Ogemdi sits in a black top leaned forward. She is a dark skinned Black femme with dark red cornrows.

 I work to ensure the wellness of Black, brown, femme and queer communities.
 This extends to my work as a doula, where I offer critical intervention in the high death rates of birthing people and babies by providing hands on support before, during, and after labor and delivery.

-My work has been presented at BRIC, Abrons Arts Center, ISSUE Project Room, Danspace Project, Brooklyn Arts Exchange, Gibney, Center for Performance Research, Movement Research at the Judson Church, Streb Lab for Action Mechanics, Lewis Center for the Arts, and for BAM's DanceAfrica festival.
-I have worked with artists including Raja Feather Kelly, iele paloumpis, Marion Spencer, Rebecca Lazier, Susan Marshall, Stuart Singer, Aaron Landsman, Melanie Lane, Prue Lang, Raven White/BIRDHOUSE, Urban Bush Women, Oskar Eustis, Laurie Woolery, and Lear deBessonet.
+My work has been presented at Kampnagel’s International Summer Festival, The Kitchen, Harlem Stage, BRIC, Abrons Arts Center, ISSUE Project Room, Danspace Project, Brooklyn Arts Exchange, Gibney, Center for Performance Research, Movement Research at the Judson Church, Streb Lab for Action Mechanics, Lewis Center for the Arts, and for BAM's DanceAfrica festival.
+I have worked with artists including Raja Feather Kelly, Jessica Grindstaff, Paola Prestini, Jad Abumrad, iele paloumpis, Shariffa Ali, Marion Spencer, Rebecca Lazier, Stuart Singer, Aaron Landsman, Melanie Lane, Prue Lang, Raven White/BIRDHOUSE, Oskar Eustis, Laurie Woolery, and Lear deBessonet.

-I am a 2022-2024 Movement Research Artist-in-Residence.
-I have been a 2022-2023 Smack Mellon Studio Artist, 2022 Center for Performance Research Artist-in-Residence, 2021 danceWEB Scholar, 2021 Laundromat Project Create Change Artist-in-Residence, and a 2019-2020 Center for Ballet and the Arts at NYU Resident Fellow.
+I am a 2025 NYSCA/NYFA Artist Fellow in Choreography, 2025 Princess Grace Honoraria in Choreography, 2025-2028 Jerome Hill Artist Fellow, 2024 NEFA National Dance Project Production Grant recipient, and a Live Feed Residency Artist at New York Live Arts.
+I have been a 2024/2025 BAX Artist-in-Residence, 2024-2025 Leslie Lohman Artist Fellow, 2022-2024 Movement Research Artist-in-Residence, 2021 danceWEB Scholar, 2021 Laundromat Project Create Change Artist-in-Residence, and a 2019-2020 Center for Ballet and the Arts at NYU Resident Fellow.
 In January 2022 I appeared on the cover of Dance Magazine for their annual “25 to Watch” issue.
+Most recently, I published a book Watch Me in a collection edited by Thomas DeFrantz and Annie-B Parson: Dance History(s): Imagination as a Form of Study published by Dancing Foxes Press and Wesleyan University Press.
 I graduated Magna Cum Laude with a degree in English, Dance, and Theater from Princeton University.

 Download my CV